reactivewebstudio/sharepoint-docs/README.md

 # sharepoint-docs
-A full-featured documentation web part for SharePoint
+A full-featured documentation web part for SharePoint.
+Currently developing prototype version which will be available here soon.